Genty83/Rows_Of_Four/README.md

 Rows Of Four is an extension of the popular game connect 4.

+The game was created by Howard Wexler, and first sold under the Connect Four trademark by Milton Bradley in February 1974.

 This website is created to have fun playing this game against the computer.

 Visit the deployed website [here]().